plone/volto/docs/source/upgrade-guide/index.md

 Historically, Volto was using "stage-0" TC-39 proposals.
-The configuration was starting showing its age, since Babel 7 dedided to stop maintaining the presets for stages, we moved to use an static configuration instead of a managed one.
+The configuration was starting showing its age, since Babel 7 dedided to stop maintaining the presets for stages, we moved to use a static configuration instead of a managed one.
 That lead to a "living on the edge" situation since we supported proposals that they didn't make the cut.
 For more information about the TC39 approval process read (https://tc39.es/process-document/)